Library Centennial Renovation FAQs

 - Improved safety systems, including a sprinkler system, improved fire stair egress, and asbestos remediation.

-Why is it called “The Future Library Project”?
+What is “The Future Library Project”?

 Even at the earliest stages of this project, we wanted to design a future-proof library that would meet the demands and needs of a fast-changing world.
 As with all building projects limited by physical and budgetary constraints, our goal was to create an adaptable facility that could be reconfigured as it met new, unanticipated demands.
 We’ve approached the next phase of the life of the library as an open-ended project, hence the name.